aklaudano47/Confluence-Master/README.md

 # Confluence Signal Engine — Real Gaussian + Real Hull + ATR Trail (Pine Script v6)

-A modular TradingView indicator framework that generates **bull/bear confluence scores** from atomic conditions and overlays customizable, non-repainting signals on price charts.
+A modular, **non-repainting TradingView indicator** that calculates bull/bear confluence scores by combining multiple filtered conditions and overlays signals and custom colored candles directly on the chart.

+---

 ## Core Features

-- **Recursive Gaussian Weighted MA (GWMA)** for adaptive smoothing
+- **Real Gaussian Weighted Moving Average (GWMA)** for adaptive smoothing
 - **Real Hull Moving Average (HMA)** for momentum regime detection
-- **ATR Trail** for trend state initialization
+- **ATR Trail** to define trend direction reliably
-- Configurable **5-of-6 confluence threshold**
+- **Configurable confluence score threshold** (up to 6)
-- Early-bar safety guards to prevent phantom signals
+- **Custom candles & background tinting options**
+- Signal markers and alert conditions built-in
+- Logic designed for reproducible research and live use

+---

 ## Confluence Logic (Per Side)

-Each regime evaluates 6 conditions:
+Each bar is evaluated across 6 conditions:

-1. ATR trail trend state (bull/bear)
+1. ATR trend state (bull / bear)
-2. Candle direction (close > open / close < open)
+2. Price candle direction
-3. Rising volume vs previous bar
+3. Rising volume
-4. Price position vs Gaussian MA
+4. Price above/below Gaussian MA
-5. Price position vs Hull MA
+5. Price above/below Hull MA
-6. Prior-bar momentum state

-A signal prints when the selected threshold (≥5 by default) is met.

-## Performance Philosophy
-Designed to behave like a **real derivatives research tool**:
+6. Trend direction of Hull MA

+A *bull* or *bear* signal is shown when the confluence count meets or exceeds the specified threshold.

+---

+## Designed for Real Market Use

-- Uses only current and past bar data
+- Uses only current & historical bar data
-- No multi-timeframe lookahead or repainting `security()` calls
+- Avoids lookahead bias and repainting functions (`security()`)
-- Logic is auditable, extendable, and optimized for live execution
+- Fully auditable, extendable, and optimized for TradingView v6
+- Includes alerts, overlays, and UX toggles for flexible usage

+---

-## Usage
+## How to Use

-1. Open TradingView
+1. Open **TradingView**
-2. Launch **Pine Editor**
+2. Open the **Pine Editor** panel
 3. Paste the script
-4. Click **Save**
+4. Save & **Add to Chart**
-5. Publish as **Idea** or **Public Script** to share your work
+5. Optionally publish to your TradingView ideas or scripts

+If you want others to view the script on TradingView, you can publish it as an *Idea*, *Protected Script*, *Invite-Only*, or *Public Script* there. :contentReference[oaicite:0]{index=0}

+---

 ## Ideal For

-- Crypto and commodity derivatives traders
+- Crypto / commodities derivatives traders
+- Researchers needing modular confluence signals
-- Indicator prototyping and rule-based signal research
+- Indicator prototyping and validation
-- Institutional or academic confluence validation
+- Quantitative analysis workflows

+---

 ## License

-MIT — Free to audit, extend, and experiment with.
+MIT License — free to audit, extend, and experiment with.

+---